Scehduled Services - DAN AIR REMEMBERED

 The Nord 262 joined the fleet in 1970 offering passengers greater comfort.
 The 'Link-City' flights had minimal turnarounds of a little as five minutes at the airports served.
 This convenience pleased passengers, but irritated British Rail, who formally objected to the flights.

-Only a few International services were operated in the early 1970s - Seventeen years after the airline commenced operations.
+A few International services were operated in the early 1970s - Seventeen years after the airline commenced operations.
 These being:

 • Newcastle - Stavanger & Kristiansand